 How States Can Save Lives by Tracking and Sharing Data about Polysubstance Overdoses

-Fatal overdoses involving multiple substances have been on the rise in communities across the United States for several years, according to the CDC.
+While this is the first time that a combination of illicit drugs has been labeled an “emerging threat” by a presidential administration, fatal overdoses involving multiple substances have been on the rise in communities across the United States for several years, according to the CDC.
 That’s one reason why efforts to reduce opioid overdoses must also include methods of tracking the use of emerging substances or common additives.
 Otherwise, by the time a drug is on the radar of the general public, many lives have already been lost.

 Recognizing local usage patterns is the first step in preventing them from becoming statewide issues.
 Community organizations must understand the prevalence of specific substances in their communities and the outcomes of those substances on the health of their constituents.

-By leveraging Virginia’s Framework for Addiction Analysis and Community Transformation (FAACT), communities in Virginia are doing just that.
-FAACT, developed in partnership with GCOM, provides a secure, centralized data sharing hub for organizations across the Commonwealth, allowing coalitions and groups to have access to analytics tailored to their communities.
+By leveraging data and analytics, communities in Virginia are doing just that.
+Virginia’s Framework for Addiction Analysis and Community Transformation, developed in partnership with Voyatek, provides a secure, centralized data sharing hub for organizations across the Commonwealth, allowing coalitions and groups to have access to analytics tailored to their communities.

 Though the surge in xylazine usage was alarming for these communities, at the state level, xylazine usage during this time appeared relatively uncommon, peaking at 2.5% of substances tested by DFS statewide, as we see in this graph: